This post may contain affiliate links. Read my disclosure policy.

-Filled with indulgent chocolate and coconut flavors, but not loaded with sugar, for a snack your kids will love, and will love you for giving them, you need to make this treat from Sugar-free Mom: Naturally Sweet and Sugar-free Recipes for the Whole Family.
+No-bake nut-free granola bars are filled with indulgent chocolate and coconut flavors, but not loaded with sugar.
+For healthy no-bake snacks your kids will love, and will love you for giving them, you need to make this healthy no-bake snack recipe from the cookbook, Sugar-free Mom: Naturally Sweet and Sugar-free Recipes for the Whole Family.
 It doesn’t get easier than No-Bake Nut-Free Granola Bars.

 No-Bake Nut-Free Granola Bars